arkrow/PyMusicLooper/README.md

 # Split the audio track into intro, loop and outro files.
 pymusiclooper -i split-audio --path "TRACK_NAME.ogg"

+# Extend a track to an hour long (--extended-length accepts a number in seconds)
+pymusiclooper -i extend --path "TRACK_NAME.ogg" --extended-length 3600

+# Extend a track to an hour long, with its outro and in OGG format
+pymusiclooper -i extend --path "TRACK_NAME.ogg" --extended-length 3600 --disable-fade-out --format "OGG"

 # Export the discovered loop points directly to the terminal as sample points
 pymusiclooper -i export-points --path "/path/to/track.wav"